smimram/GETCO2022/index.md

 <image src="https://upload.wikimedia.org/wikipedia/commons/thumb/e/e6/Paris_Night.jpg/1024px-Paris_Night.jpg" width="100%"/>

 GETCO 2022 will take place in Paris from May 30th to June 3rd 2022.
+The conference is _hybrid_.
+Onsite participation is encouraged, but an option for online participation will be provided.

 The Geometric and Topological Methods in Computer Science (GETCO) conference series focus on applications of algebraic topology in computer science with